Sadi58/indicator-drive/README.md

 This indicator is based on https://github.com/Sadi58/grive-indicator that used the obsolete **grive** client.
 The new **drive** client is currently under active development but it's not designed as a **synchronization tool** (at least not yet).
 Therefore this indicator has the same limitations as the "backend" Drive client, and its use for synchronization purposes might have some unforeseen and/or undesirable effects.
 For it essentially uses two commands, `drive push` and `drive pull` with options `-no-prompt -ignore-name-clashes -ignore-conflict -ignore-checksum` which end up mirroring the local folder on the remote Drive (push) and vice versa (pull).

+Also some Google API errors may from time to time cause false detection of (major) differences (sometimes leading to complete removal of the local Drive directory!) but a precautionary notification has been added to abort such false synchronizations.

 Installation
 ----------------------